cyber-security-vs-computer-science-key-differences.jpg

 Before moving into the specifics of computer science and cyber security, this section will shortly summarize the key differences between the two and ease your dilemma on computer science vs. cyber security.

-• Different focus/curriculums: Programs in cyber security will prepare you for online security, risk compliance, security awareness, and similar, whereas in computer science programs, you will learn more about the application, software, and computer development.
+• Different focus/curriculums: Programs in cyber security will prepare you for online security, risk compliance, most common cybercrime types, security awareness, and similar

 • Different career opportunities: With a cybersecurity specialization, you will qualify for security-related positions, including security engineer, security architect, information security specialist or analyst, and similar.
 On the other hand, a computer science background will lead you to professions such as application development, software engineering, data analysis, and similar professions.